Academic Papers Indexing

 doc["basic_info"] = doc["content"].transform(extract_basic_info)

-After this step, you should have the basic info of each paper.
+After this step, we should have the basic info of each paper.

 Parse basic info

 We will convert the first page to Markdown using Marker.
-Alternatively, you can easily plug in your favorite PDF parser, such as Docling.
+Alternatively, you can easily plug in any PDF parser, such as Docling using CocoIndex's custom function.

 Define a marker converter function and cache it, since its initialization is resource-intensive.
 This ensures that the same converter instance is reused for different input files.